-Were our core values used to drive sustainability strategies, or did LEED drive them?
+Were our core values used to drive sustainability strategies or did LEED drive it?

 Rating systems like LEED, WELL, Living Building Challenge, and ENERGY STAR are intended to measure how design and construction decisions impacted environmental issues – but certainly not to drive those decisions.

 The developer/owner’s core values should be at the heart of any project’s design and construction strategy, and the moment you invest in features to get LEED points, something has gone wrong.
 If you pay for a Monitoring and Verification Plan that will never be put into practice; if you install a bike rack on a site that isn’t bike commuter-friendly; if you pay for power offsets to grab an extra point – the rating system is being misused and the tail is wagging the dog.